synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Components package and migration setup entities are now included (`setup:components-package`, `setup:synergy-migrations`).
 - DaVinci migration is intentionally grouped under `davinci/` in layer output.
 - The source tree is now physically split into `src/public/` and `src/internal/`.
 - Storybook/examples scraping must NEVER be part of `build` or `test`.
 Use a dedicated `build:all` target.
-CI enforces this by checking git diff — a missing examples diff is a merge blocker.
+- Current monorepo CI git-diff enforcement is documented for MCP metadata; metadata package should follow the same principle when CI wiring is added.
 - For the next Storybook refactor, preserve these invariants:
   - default `pnpm build` stays scraper-free
   - `build:all` remains the only full examples regeneration path